AdobeDocs/experience-manager-64.en/help/assets/searchx.md

 ## Customizing Search Results {#customizing-search-results}

-The presentation of search results on an Asset Share page is governed by the selected lens.
-AEM Assets comes with a set of predefined lenses that can be used to customize an Asset Share page.
+The presentation of search results on an Asset Share page is governed by the selected lens. [!DNL Experience Manager] Assets comes with a set of predefined lenses that can be used to customize an Asset Share page.
 Customizing an Asset Share in this way is covered in [Creating and Configuring an Asset Share Page](assets-finder-editor.md#creating-and-configuring-an-asset-share-page).

-In addition to using pre-existing lenses, AEM developers can also create their own lenses.
+In addition to using pre-existing lenses, [!DNL Experience Manager] developers can also create their own lenses.